MyNameIsTrez/sokoban-solver-in-c/README.md

 #####
 ```

-So this is why it is important for the hashing to take which area the player is standing in into account.
-This is done by getting the top-left reachable position of the player, and letting `stringify_map()` append the position to the hashed string.
+So this is why it is important that these don't hash to the same string.
+This is achieved by taking the top-left reachable position of the player, and letting `stringify_map()` append the position to the hashed string.

 ## Running